-- Slide/Resources Workbook page Page 8 Understanding bank statements Approach So Sam now has a bank account.
+Topic 4 - Understanding bank statements Workbook page Slide/Resources Approach Page 8 Understanding bank statements We are often leasure at now briefeldersfeed and early to a leasure at now briefeldersfeed and early to a le So Sam now has a bank account.
 And every so often, the bank will send him a statement.
 In this next section, we'll see what a bank statement looks like, and the kind of information it shows you.
 By the end of this section, you should be able to: Identify elements of a bank statement.
-Page 8 Principal data Image: Display data Principal data Image: Display data Image: Display data Image: Display data Explain: Sam has just received his first bank statement.
-On page 8 of your workbook, there is a copy of his bank statement.
-Facilitator note: There is also a copy of this in Appendix 1 of this document and on the PowerPoint slide.
-Walk them through the following points on the statement: Information about the bank (not currently visible on this example, but mention that the bank's name and logo are likely to be on the top of the statement) Personal identifying information - this includes the bank account number, your full name and your address Balance (how much money is in your account) The period of time covered by your bank statement Deposits (money coming into your account) - including cash deposits, cheques, money transfers sent to you, refunds and interest earned Withdrawals (money coming out of your account) - this includes any spending, transfers that you've sent, cash machine withdrawals, automatic payments and bank fees Explain: Sam has just received his first bank statement.
+Page 8 Personal details Personal details Explain: Sam has just received his first bank statement.
 On page 8 of your workbook, there is a copy of his bank statement.
 Facilitator note: There is also a copy of this in Appendix 1 of this document and on the PowerPoint slide.
 Walk them through the following points on the statement: Information about the bank (not currently visible on this example, but mention that the bank's name and logo are likely to be on the top of the statement) Personal identifying information - this includes the bank account number, your full name and your address Balance (how much money is in your account) The period of time covered by your bank statement Deposits (money coming into your account) - including cash deposits, cheques, money transfers sent to you, refunds and interest earned Withdrawals (money coming out of your account) - this includes any spending, transfers that you've sent, cash machine withdrawals, automatic payments and bank fees

 PREPARE FOR NEXT SLIDE - Explain: Sam can also check information about his bank balance online.
 Page 9 Online banking What are the risks of Sam sharing his password?
-Explain: Sam can also check information about his bank balance online.
+What are risks password?
+What are risks instance of twee barksharindandersy on all the stance of the stance of twee barksharindandersy on all the stance of the stan Explain: Sam can also check information about his bank balance online.
 The first time he does this he will be asked to set up a secure password and details so that the bank can make sure it's really him.
 He must then enter these details each time he logs in.
 Sam knows that he should never share this password with anyone else.
 Some banks may have the option for you to set up a biometric password when accessing via your mobile device.
 This is usually in the form of your fingerprint.
 This creates a secure way to log onto your account.
 Ask: What are the risks of Sam sharing his password?
 Look for: Security - with this information someone could log into his account and have access to his money.
-Page 9 Sality's bank statement Overdrafts Facilitator Note: The bank statement for Sally is shown on the slide; if you are unable to share this then there is an example in the workbook for the learners to view.
+Page 9 Selly's bank statement ## Manual 200 Overdrafts Facilitator Note: The bank statement for Sally is shown on the slide; if you are unable to share this then there is an example in the workbook for the learners to view.
 Ask: Let's look at the bank statement for Sally - you'll notice her account balance is negative - what does this mean?